influxdata/telegraf/plugins/outputs/dynatrace/README.md

 ## Running standalone

-If you run the Telegraf agent on a host or VM without a OneAgent you will need to configure the environment API endpoint to send the metrics to and a an API token for security.
+If you run the Telegraf agent on a host or VM without a OneAgent you will need to configure the environment API endpoint to send the metrics to and an API token for security.

 The endpoint for the Dynatrace Metrics API is